Charystag/man_reader/docs/man_reader.md

 # Man Reader - A nice command-line viewer for man pages

+> :warning: This script needs bash version >=4 to run
+> You can check your version with `bash --version`

 ## What does it do ?

 ### Short intro